-A cybersecurity risk analysis is one step in the overall risk management and cybersecurity risk assessment process.
+A risk analysis is one step in the overall cybersecurity risk management and risk assessment process.
 The analysis entails examining each risk to the security of your organization’s information systems, devices, and data and prioritizing the potential threats.

 Once the analysis is done, you know where to allocate your resources to prevent cyberattacks and, should a data breach occur, which systems to prioritize so your ability to do business can continue with little or no disruption.

 Several regulatory and industry frameworks specify the need for robust security controls and outline the necessary steps for implementing them.
 One is the National Institute for Standards and Technology (NIST) Special Publication 800-30, Rev. 1, Guide for Conducting Risk Assessments.
 Another is International Organization for Standardization (ISO) standard ISO/IEC 27001:2013, Information Security Management.